physbuzz/epart/readme.md

 - [x] Write DoubleImage at() command.
 - [x] Add interpolation functions to StatsGrid for ease of use
 - [x] Get stuff compiling with the CSV and stats rework.
 (Note: current approach overestimates density and underestimates temperature, which is desired in some circumstances and not desired in others)
+- [ ] Test that visualization works with the new-ish code
+- [ ] Update visualization to work with statsgrid (but we probably still want to keep both viz methods around)
 - [ ] Add entropy per particle calculation and add entropy to phystructs
 - [ ] Add the entropy change image generation
 - [ ] Update StatsPlots to use StatsGrid data